KatePaulauskas/watch-store/README.md

      <summary>Tasks</summary>

+     - Add products through the Django admin panel to populate the product database.
-     - Design and implement the product detail page using HTML, CSS, and Bootstrap for a responsive layout.
+     - Design and implement the product detail page using HTML, CSS, and Bootstrap for responsive layout.
-     - Populate the product detail page with descriptions, specifications, and images.
+     - Implement a Django view to retrieve and display the product details on the product detail page.
-     - Test the display of product details.
+     - Test the display of product details, ensuring all data is correctly pulled from the database.
-     - Check the responsiveness and visual appeal across different devices.
+     - Check the responsiveness and visual appeal of the product detail page across different devices.

      </details>